 Beginning with an explanation of gardening and design basics, the book helps you assess your own plot before moving on to discuss the cost, suitability and upkeep of the various materials available.
 Well illustrated with colour photographs.

 - Garden Design for Outdoor Living: Social Gatherings

 Arthur, Carson 712.6 Art

-This Canadian publication features ten home gardens and their reinvention.
-Photographs, plans, and Dos & Don’ts accompany each garden makeover, as well as features about materials, waterworks, small space tricks and plants offer a wealth of ideas for the garden enthusiast.
+This Canadian publication features 10 home gardens and their reinvention.
+Photographs, plans and dos and don’ts accompany each garden makeover, as well as features about materials, waterworks, small space tricks and plants offer a wealth of ideas for the garden enthusiast.

 - Gardens for Living: Designing Your Outdoor Room

 Stevens, David 712.60942 Ste

 David Steven’s unique approach to garden design as an outdoor room with floors, walls, ceiling and furnishings, with a chapter on maintenance and renewal.
 Illustrated with more than 200 colour photographs, plans and diagrams.